 - In Season Two, the entire team sans Nate and Amaya are brainwashed by aliens in the Crossover.
 They get better.
 However, Rip is captured and brainwashed by the Legion to be their wet works agent.
 He gets better.

 - In Season Three, this happens to Sara twice.
 First by Grodd's telepathy, then when she gets possessed by Mallus via the Death Totem.

-- Breakout Character: The series was developed in the first place after certain characters from other the shows proved to be very popular and needed their own place to play.
-Specifically from the original lineup were Sara, Ray, Snart, Rory and Firestormnote .
+- Breakout Character: The series was developed in the first place after certain characters from the other shows proved to be very popular and needed their own place to play.
+Specifically from the original lineup were Sara, Ray, Snart, Rory, Firestormnote , and later Constantine.
 Additional members who were transplanted are Wally and Constantine.
 The other team members either made their debut on Legendsnote or had Early-Bird Cameo explicity to set up their transition note .

 - Canon Foreigner: While it takes inspiration from two teams in the comics (the Forgotten Heroes and the Time Masters), the Legends are a completely original team created for the Arrowverse with its own unique roster of members.

 - Cast Full of Crazy: By far the wackiest and most illogical of the Arrowverse shows.
 Since Season Two, the show has abandoned all common sense and have all cast members behaving ludicrously as they mess around in the many historical periods.

 - Chronic Hero Syndrome: Much to Rip's frustration, the team insists on being heroes even when it's in their best interests to lay low.